-BSN from San Francisco State University, MSN from Sac State, and PhD from University of California at San Francisco.
+Dr. Shade earned her BSN from San Francisco State University and a MSN/school health services credential from Sac State.
+She graduated with a PhD from the University of California at San Francisco in 2012.

 Shade, K., Kools, S., Weiss, S.J. & Pinderhughes, H. (2011) A conceptual model of incarcerated adolescent fatherhood: Adolescent identity development and the concept of intersectionality.
 Journal of Child and Adolescent Psychiatric Nursing, 24, 98-104. doi: 10.1111/j.1744-6171.2011.00274.x

-Sigma Theta Tau, Zeta Eta, Research Grant; Research award from International Society of Psychiatric/Mental Health Nurses; Grant from Sigma Theta Tau, Nu Xi, and internal funding from the SMU Faculty Org Research Committee/Faculty Affairs and School of Nursing.
+Dr. Shade's research has received funding support from Sigma Theta Tau, the Interrnational Society of Psychiatric/Mental Health Nurses; and Samuel Merritt University's Faculty Org Research Committee/Faculty Affairs and School of Nursing.

 Dr. Shade is a member of the American Psychiatric Nursing Association, International Association of Psychiatric-Mental Health Nursing, Western Society of Criminology, Association of Community Health Nurse Educators, Sigma Theta Tau and the International Association of Forensic Nurses.